 History tells us that on the Hill of Three Crosses, seven Franciscans died as martyrs

-Mount Gediminas or Castle Hill is an erosional hill in Vilnius at the confluence of the Neris and Vilnia Rivers.
+Gediminas Hill or Castle Hill is an erosional hill in Vilnius at the confluence of the Neris and Vilnia Rivers.
 Altitude – 142 metres, relative height – 48 metres.